Experimental implementation of an emission-aware prosumer with online flexibility quantification and provision: Conclusion

 \section{Conclusion}

-To support the energy transition, the current study demonstrates an \ac{MPC}-based emission-aware and flexible prosumer.
-Both emission reduction and flexibility provision are investigated considering all behind-the-meter assets of an actual occupied building.
+Despite buildings' promising active role in supporting the energy transition, challenges arise due to the involvement of diverse operational objectives and stakeholders.
+This work addresses gaps in experimental insights, focusing on emission-aware operation, flexibility quantification and provision to \ac{DSO}, and the impacts on/from occupants.

-The results show that the total equivalent emission reduction of 12.5\% is achieved during a week-long experiment compared with a benchmark controller that maximizes PV self-consumption.
+During a week-long experiment, a 12.5\% reduction in equivalent emissions was achieved compared to a benchmark controller maximizing PV self-consumption.
 Meanwhile, measurements indicate that end users' comfort levels are improved.
-The proposed flexibility provision framework is demonstrated with an emulated distribution system operator.
-A scenario where flexibility is requested to mitigate network congestion under cold weather is considered.
-In the current study, the system operator is provided with a precise overview of available flexibility due to the flexibility envelope communicated in advance.
-All flexible resources are shown to be coordinated to provide flexibility upon notification.
-The experimental results also suggest that flexibility can be provided without the risk of rebound effects.
-Furthermore, measurements confirm that user comfort levels and preferences are maintained.
+The proposed flexibility provision framework, demonstrated with an emulated distribution system operator, considers a scenario where flexibility is requested to mitigate network congestion.
+All behind-the-meter flexible resources are effectively coordinated to provide flexibility upon notification.
+The experimental results suggest flexibility can be offered without rebound effects, while still maintaining user comfort levels and preferences.

-The current study opens for future research and development at the district and the system level.
-We will also extend our work by considering the uncertainties due to modeling and forecast errors.
-Additionally, we will investigate flexibility envelope approximations with data-driven approaches to address aforementioned shortcomings.
-Last but not least, a proper remuneration scheme can further be jointly considered with the design of flexibility services.
+Nonetheless, there are several limitations to note.
+Firstly, this work does not explicitly account for uncertainties associated with forecast and model errors in the optimization problem.
+The inclusion of uncertainties can enhance reliability.
+However, practical deployment costs must be balanced against this.
+Secondly, challenges may arise if the maximum duration of flexibility provision is requested or when a \ac{DSO} requires flexibility with a different lead time.
+It remained to be assessed whether flexibility can be reliably provided and comfort guaranteed.
+Future research should assess more scenarios for robust flexibility quantification and provision.
+To better account for uncertainties, an alternative approach could be a probabilistic flexibility representation.